 - Designed to protect your privacy - Built with multiple layers of privacy controls, including a microphone off button that electronically disconnects the mics.

 Frequently Asked Questions

-To listen to Apple podcasts on Alexa, you will need to open the Amazon Alexa app and then tap on the menu button located in the upper-left corner of the app.
-The next thing you need to do is tap ‘skills and games’ and search for the Apple Podcasts skill.
+To listen to Apple podcasts on Alexa, you need to open the Amazon Alexa app and tap on the Menu button in the upper-left corner of the app.
+Next, select ‘skills and games’ and search for the Apple Podcasts skill.
 Tap ‘enable’ to use it.

-You can also enable the Apple Podcast skill by using the Alexa skill store through the internet instead of using the app.
+Instead of using the app, you can also enable the Apple Podcast skill by using the Alexa skill store through the internet.

 You can also set Apple Podcasts as your default podcast platform, which will stop you from having to add ‘on Apple Podcasts’ to the end of every podcast search.
 To do this, you will again need to go to the Amazon Alexa app and tap on the menu button in the upper-left corner.

 Next, go to ‘music and podcasts,’ and under the ‘services’ section, tap ‘link new service.’
 You will need to sign in with your Apple ID to link to your Apple Podcasts account, and once you have done this, tap the ‘X’ icon in the upper-right corner.
 Click on ‘select default service’ and select Apple Podcasts as the default podcast provider.